lit/lit-element/README.md

 of the event loop, before the next paint).
 * `shouldUpdate(changedProperties)`: The update proceeds if this returns true, which it does by default.
 * `update(changedProperties)`: Updates the element.
-Setting properties inside update is handled specially.
-Before calling `super.update()`, setting properties will *not* trigger an update.
-After calling `super.update()` setting properties will trigger an update.
+Setting properties inside this method will *not* trigger the element to update.
   * `render()`: Returns a `lit-html` TemplateResult (e.g. <code>html\`Hello ${world}\`</code>)
   to render element DOM.
-Setting properties in `render()` does not trigger an update.
+Setting properties inside this method will *not* trigger the element to update.
-  * `firstRendered()`: Called after the DOM is rendered the first time.
+* `firstUpdated()`: Called after the element is updated the first time.
-  Setting properties in `firstRendered()` does trigger an update.
+  Setting properties inside this method will trigger the element to update.
+* `updated()`: Called whenever the element is updated.
+Setting properties inside this method will trigger the element to update.
 * `updateComplete` promise is resolved with a boolean that is `true` if the element is not pending another update, and any code awaiting the element's `updateComplete` promise runs and observes the element in the updated state.